 As you start meal planning and figure out which method works for you, here are some tips that will make meal planning easier.

 - Meal prep makes life even easier.
-If you’re just starting out, here’s a beginner’s guide to meal prepping.
+If you’re just starting out, I highly recommend meal prepping and batch cooking.
 I can’t recommend meal prepping enough.
-Here’s my review of an awesome meal planning (AND meal prep) service that COMPLETELY changed how I think about cooking throughout the week.
+Here’s my review of Prep Dish (spoiler alert: they COMPLETELY changed how I think about cooking throughout the week).

 - Find a system that works for you.
 If you’re a planner…plan, plan, plan!
 If you’re not, just plan enough to keep the stress levels down.
 Develop a rough guide to get started.
 Instead of planning specific meals, maybe plan theme nights instead so you still have some flexibility.
 Like…Meatless Monday, Taco Tuesday, “Whatever” Wednesday, etc…